Parchive/par3cmdline/windows/README.txt

 Deduplication level 2 : same blocks of varied offset are detected.
 Be careful, comparing checksum of blocks is slow.
 This may be useless for random data like compressed file.

+[ About "-e<n>" option ]

+ At this time, "-e1" and "-e8" are available.
+"-e1" is Cauchy Reed-Solomon Codes.
+This is the default now.
+"-e8" is FFT based Reed-Solomon Codes by Leopard-RS library.